-- · Assets are invested solely in shares of UPS stock. - Non-qualified or Incentive Stock Options which vested prior to December 31, 2004 were deferrable during the annual enrollment period for the following calendar year.
+- Assets are invested solely in shares of UPS stock. - Non-qualified or Incentive Stock Options which vested prior to December 31, 2004 were deferrable during the annual enrollment period for the following calendar year.
 Participants deferred receipt of UPS stock that would otherwise be taxable upon the exercise of the stock option. - The shares received upon exercise of these options are deferred into a rabbi trust.
-The shares held in this trust are classified as treasury stock, and the liability to participating employees is classified as "deferred compensation obligations" in the shareowners' equity section of the balance sheet.
+The shares held in this trust are classified as treasury stock, and the liability to participating employees is classified as "deferred compensation obligations" in the shareowners' equity section of the balance sheet. - No deferrals of stock options were permitted after December 31, 2004. - As a result of the requirements applicable to non-qualified deferred compensation arrangements under Section 409A of the Internal Revenue Code and related guidance, deferral of stock options is no longer offered under the UPS Deferred Compensation Plan for options that vested after December 31, 2004.